1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 • Modern, 1900 CE to present

-We begin our journey with the Middle Ages but will stage musical excursions East and West as appropriate to each era.
+We begin our journey with the European Middle Ages but will stage musical excursions East and West as appropriate to each era.

-Basilica di Santa Maria del Fiore (1296 CE) | Florence, Italy | ©Peter Frary
+Basilica di Santa Maria del Fiore (c.
+1296) | The Catholic Church played a pivotal role in the early development of European music. | ©Peter Frary

 Basilica di Santa Maria